-The Island of Montreal is composed of a total of 15 best small towns including the following three best small towns.
+The Island of Montreal is composed of a total of 15 best small towns, best small cities, one ville and one village.

 The Town of Baie-D'urfé social, cultural and musical activities are regularly organized by many highly dedicated residents.
 Activities that meet all tastes and all interests and where everyone is more than welcome, whatever the season.

 In the Town of Baie-D'urfé volunteers are valuable and dedicated residents involved in many if not all parts of a public life that includes public security, recreation, culture, sports and many others.